AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

     - **Event** - Refers to Wwise Events, read more on them [here](https://www.audiokinetic.com/en/library/edge/?source=WwiseFundamentalApproach&id=understanding_events).
         Soundtags specifically use ["Dynamic Dialogue" events](https://www.audiokinetic.com/en/library/edge/?source=Help&id=understanding_dynamic_dialogue_system).
         You can use [this](https://github.com/glacier-modding/G2WwiseDataTool) tool to create them for the game.
     - **Wavs/Wems** - These terms will also be used synonymously.
-The game uses the wems for WWEM and WWES (functionally, the same file type, that being a wem.
+The game uses the wems for WWEM and WWES (functionally the same file type, that being a wem.
 WWES is used in H3 for dialogue).
 Wems are generated from wavs using Wwise.
 - **LINE** - A file that contains a CRC32 hash of a text string e.g. `UI_LOCATION_PARIS_COUNTRY`.
 LINE files themselves are used for referencing localised lines in bricks, they are not required if it's, for example, being used in UI.